 Modern procurement teams care about more than the cost savings you achieve.
 Yes, finding new and greater opportunities for savings is important, but increasing procurement’s influence and becoming a strategic partner to the business are also top priorities.
 This means taking a more strategic approach to buying, and considering factors beyond price when making purchasing decisions.

-We hear it every day: our customers still need more cost savings in the office supplies category.
-In a category that’s managed extremely well by Corporate United Category Lifecycle Management activities, it’s not always easy to find new opportunities for savings – but, it can be done!
+We hear it every day: customers still need more cost savings in the office supplies category.
+In a category that’s managed extremely well by the Category Lifecycle Management activities of OMNIA Partners, it’s not always easy to find new opportunities for savings – but, it can be done!

 Indirect spend is getting a lot of attention lately, as cost reduction is a key strategic priority for businesses worldwide.
 As we’ve shared before, not using a GPO for certain indirect spend categories is the same as leaving money on the table.
 But, exactly how much money are we talking about?
 And, perhaps the better question is: how can you avoid leaving that money on the table?